M142 HIMARS: Afghanistan and the Middle East

 In February 2010, the International Security Assistance Force (ISAF) for Afghanistan indicated in a press release that two rockets fired from a HIMARS were believed to have fallen 300 metres short of their intended target, killing 12 civilians during Operation Moshtarak.
 ISAF suspended the use of the HIMARS until a full review of the incident was completed.
 A British officer later said that the rockets were on target, that the target was in use by the Taliban, and that use of the system had been reinstated.
 Reports indicated that the civilian deaths were due to the Taliban's use of human shields.
 The presence of civilians at that location had not been known to the ISAF forces.
 A report in the New York Times in October 2010 credited the HIMARS with aiding the NATO offensive in Kandahar by targeting Taliban commanders' hideouts, forcing many to flee to Pakistan, at least temporarily.

 In November 2015, the U.S. Army revealed that it had deployed the HIMARS to Iraq, firing at least 400 rockets at Islamic State (ISIL) targets since the beginning of that summer.
 HIMARS detachments were sent to Al Asad Airbase and Al-Taqaddum Air Base in Al Anbar Governorate.
 In March 2016, a U.S. Army HIMARS fired rockets into Syria for the first time in support of Syrian rebels fighting ISIL, from launchers based in neighboring Jordan.

 In January 2016, Lockheed announced that the HIMARS had reached 1 million operational hours with U.S. forces, achieving a 99 percent operational readiness rate.

 In April 2016, it was announced that the U.S. would be deploying the HIMARS in Turkey near the border with Syria as part of the battle with ISIL.
 In early September, international media and the U.S. State Department reported a newly deployed HIMARS had engaged ISIL targets in Syria near the Turkish border.

 In October 2016, HIMARS were stationed at Qayyarah Airfield West, some 65 km south of Mosul, taking part in the Battle of Mosul.

 In June 2017, a HIMARS was deployed at Al-Tanf, Syria, to support U.S.-backed rebels in the area.

 On 24 May 2018, a HIMARS strike killed 50 Taliban fighters and leaders in Musa Qala, Afghanistan.
 Three rockets struck the building within a 14-second timespan.

 In September 2018, US support forces coordinated with Syrian Democratic Forces fighting to defeat ISIS in east Syria in the Deir ez-Zor campaign, sometimes striking ISIS positions with GMLRS rockets 30 times per day.
 The HIMARS used in this support operation were located in the Omar oilfields, some 25 km north of the ISIS-controlled targets.

+In March 2026, a pair of HIMARS launchers were observed in Bahrain launching missiles towards Iran during the Iran war.
+This was the first instance of attacks against Iran originating from other Gulf countries being observed.
+It is unclear who was operating the weapons systems, as HIMARS are used by both the United States and Bahrain (having acquired the launchers in 2025).